Suraksha-Rajagopalan/Python_Projects/README.md

 # Python_Projects
 Here are some of the python projects which I have completed successfully.
+These are fun python based projects.

 <h2>1.
 Automate Email Sending</h2>
 <h4> 🤔Service Provider </h4>